photoprism/photoprism/README.md

 Specific solutions could be to...

-  - sell a paid, tested & supported version in the app store while our contributors and other developers can continue to use Docker or build from source
+  - sell a tested & supported version in the app store while our contributors and other developers can continue to use Docker or build from source
   - offer a geodata, public events and maps subscription since OpenStreetMap doesn't want us to use their development API for production